DoubleCouponDay/Chunkus/README.md

         pinned commit: libjpeg-turbo-2.1.0

-Cmake will know where to find these projects when linking.
-(WE HOPE)

 Also have an placeholder.bmp in the binary folder (wherever you build or install) if you want a placeholder image for non-existant images

 The C code builds to `C_part\build`